Jairm245/FinalShowcaseInclusive/README.md

    capture photo, flip camera, toggle flash, preview + retake)
 3. being able to add hearts to represent how people identify themselves as.
 4. changing the background of the chat
-5. changing the background of the profile screen to where the user can add stickers or utalize previously made snap features such the pets they have.
+5. Customizing a stamp to express oneself
+6. Having a Snap Stamp next to the Bitmoji
-6. Adding pronouns
+7. Adding pronouns
-7. spotlight feature.
+8. Accessibility of who gets to see ones Stamp
-8. sponsored hearts
+9. sponsored Stamps
-9. border around the profile picture
+10. border around the profile picture
-10. tbd
+11. add stickers to stamp
+12. Added Interest
+13. Adding Pronouns

 ## Tech stack